UMaia-POO-24-25/project-tbg02/docs/readme.md

 ### PLANNED FEATURES

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.

-# Funcionalidade do Jogo em Modo Clássico

 O **Modo Clássico** é a essência do jogo Snake e oferece uma experiência simples e viciante.
 Aqui estão os principais detalhes e funcionalidades deste modo:

 ## Objetivo do Jogo